 Challenges we ran into

-Finding classification elements for pupils, creating an effective machine learning algorithm, connecting the server and display client with web sockets, integrating with Tobii SDK.
+Finding classification elements for pupils, connecting the server and display client with web sockets, integrating with Tobii SDK.

 Accomplishments that we're proud of